Otaiki1/chaincold/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary - ChainCold Bounty Completion
+# Implementation Summary - RealTrack Bounty Completion

 This document summarizes the implementation work completed to fulfill the requirements for EVVM, Filecoin Onchain Cloud (Synapse), and Symbiotic Relay bounties.